-Factor 9.
-Work Environment
+Factor 9 - Work Environment

-The work is primarily performed out-of-doors in steep terrain where surfaces may be extremely uneven, rocky, covered with vegetation, and in smoky conditions.
+Work is perform both in-doors (office) and out-of-doors (field work).
+Office conditions require long periods of sitting, working with computers and general lifting, and bending and reaching.
+Field conditions are performed in various conditions and often involve steep terrain where surfaces may be extremely uneven, rocky, covered with vegetation, and in smoky conditions.

 Temperatures vary from above 100 degrees F to below freezing.
 Risks include smoke inhalation, fire entrapment, snake or insect bites and stings, exposure to excessive machinery noise, and falling and rolling material.
 Personnel must adjust and cope with exposure to adverse weather elements, dust and smoke, poor sleeping and eating conditions and unpredictable sets of circumstances.
 The employee may be required to live in backcountry camps for extended periods of time.
 The hazardous nature of the work requires that personal protective equipment be worn (boots, hardhat, gloves, flame resistant clothing, etc.).
-Work may require travel by fixed- wing or rotor-wing aircraft.
+Work may require travel by fixed-wing or rotor-wing aircraft.